gravitational/teleport/rfd/0080-piv-private-key.md

 #### Unsupported clients

 The WebUI will not be able to support PIV login, since it is brower-based and cannot connect directly to the user's PIV device.
 If a user with `require_session_mfa: hardware_key` attempts to login on the WebUI, or use an existing login session, it will fail.
+However, WebUI user registration and password reset logic must still work, regardless of the user's private key policy requirement.
+After intial registration/reset flow, the user should be directed to a page which notifies them that `tsh` or Teleport Connect must be used.

 It may be possible to work around this limitation by introducing a local proxy to connect to the hardware key, or by supporting a hardware key solution which doesn't need a direct connection, but this is out of scope and will not be explored in this PR.